The LinuxServer.io team brings you another container release featuring easy user mapping and community support. Find us for support at:

 -e PUIDfor UserID - see below for explanation

-It is based on phusion-baseimage with ssh removed, for shell access whilst the container is running do
+It is based on ubuntu xenial with s6 overlay, for shell access whilst the container is running do

 docker exec -it sabnzbd /bin/bash.